 The aqueous solution of C.I.
-Reactive Blue 21 (10 g/L) and NaHCO3 (10 g/L) - namely RB21- was prepared and used to test the Ag thin film catalytic properties in decomposition of the residual textile dyestuff from industrial wastewaters.
+Reactive Blue 21 (10 g/L) and NaHCO3 (10 g/L) (RB21) was prepared and used to test the Ag thin film catalytic properties in decomposition of the residual textile dyestuff from industrial wastewaters.

 2.2.
 Method of work

 The target was used in the Pulsed Laser Deposition (PLD) process for producing thin films and for plasma dynamics and composition investigation, using YG 981E/IR-10 laser system, Q-switched Nd:YAG laser, laser beam wavelengths (λ) domains: visible at 532 nm (Vis); ultraviolet at 355 nm and 266 nm (UV) and 1064 nm infrared (IF), in pulses of 9 - 10 ns with a repetition frequency of 10 Hz and with energies of 1–150 mJ/pulse, producer Quantel, Les Ulis, France.
-The silver target was ablated using the YG 981E/IR-10 laser system at the following parameters and conditions: τ = 10 ns pulse width, λ = 532 nm wavelength, α = 45° incident angle and ν = 10 Hz pulse repetition time.
+The silver target was ablated using this system at the following parameters and conditions: τ = 10 ns pulse width, λ = 532 nm wavelength, α = 45° incident angle and ν = 10 Hz pulse repetition time.
 The pressure in the deposition chamber was 3·10-2 Torr and the deposition support was placed at 2 cm distance from the target.
 Laser fluency of F = 50 mJ/cm2 (E = 180 mJ; r = 336 μm).
 The setup is schematically represented in Figure 1 and it includes the ICCD camera and the mass spectrometer.